pr3wtd/ZIPWalk/README.md

 [ONGOING PROJECT]</br>
 <b>View and analyze the structure of ZIP file</b>

-The main goal of the program is detect steganography in ZIP files.
+The main goal of the program is to detect steganography in ZIP files.

 Structure of the ZIP archive is not strictly defined so it can contain hidden malware.</br>
 Most of AV software implements support of ZIP in End-first approach meaning that it looks for the End Of Central Directory(EOCD) located at the end of the file.
-EOCD keeps pointer on the CDH records table which should contain information about the each file in ZIP.
+EOCD keeps pointer on the CDH records which should contain information about each file in ZIP.
 However there are some steganography techniques that can make file undetectable.<br>

 With this piece of software I try to solve that issue.